-The proposed action has the potential to generate radiological and chemical emissions from irradiation in ATR and TREAT and the destructive and nondestructive PIE at MFC.
-Air emissions are anticipated to be minor, and concentrations would not exceed the current monitored air emissions from these facilities.
-An Air Permit Applicability Determination (APAD) will be required.
+Air Emissions (Describe Impact) The proposed action has the potential to generate radiological and chemical emissions from fuel fabrication activities from MFC's FASB, EFF, and FMF and from irradiation in ATR and TREAT.
+In addition, the destructive and non-destructive PIE at MFC's IMCL, HFEF, ARL, and EML will generate emissions.
+Air emissions are anticipated to be minor, and concentrations would not exceed the current monitored/calculated air emissions from these facilities.